Regression-Games/RegressionBot/docs/api.md

 <br><a name="RGBot+waitForMilliseconds"></a>

 ### rgBot.waitForMilliseconds(milliseconds) ⇒ <code>Promise.&lt;void&gt;</code>
-> Pauses the bot to wait for the desired number of milliseconds
+> Pauses the bot to wait for the desired number of milliseconds.
+Use this
+> function when you want the bot to wait for a certain amount of time, instead
+> of a certain number of ticks (see `wait(ticks: number)`).

+**See**: wait

 | Param | Type | Description |
 | --- | --- | --- |